 In keeping with our mission and vision to serve our community by educating professional nurses, the School of Nursing expanded its Master of Science in Nursing (MSN) programs to include a school nurse track building off the core MSN components with a specific, role-focused curriculum on school nursing as a specialized practice of public health.

 The Doctor of Nursing Practice (DNP), a clinical doctorate program addresses the growing need for advanced practice nurses in adult and family care using expert specialty faculty and unique academic clinical partnerships for the education and training of Nurse Practitioner students.
 Most recently a DNP track was added in healthcare innovation and leadership for post-masters nurse managers and leaders.

-Whether you are a high school or second degree student seeking undergraduate nursing; or a nurse seeking degree completion, graduate studies in education or management; or a career as an APRN prepared with the clinical doctorate (DNP), we welcome you to explore our educational offerings that support preparation for the many career opportunities in nursing today – the baccalaureate in nursing degree program (BS), accelerated bachelor of science in nursing degree program (BS), the RN to BS degree completion program (BS), the master of science in nursing degree program (MSN), the master of science in nursing and master of business administration dual degree program (MSN/MBA) and the RN-MSN degree program.
+Whether you are a high school or second degree student seeking undergraduate nursing; or a nurse seeking degree completion, graduate studies in education or management; or a career as an APRN prepared with the clinical doctorate (DNP), we welcome you to explore our educational offerings that support preparation for the many career opportunities in nursing today – the baccalaureate in nursing degree program (BSN), accelerated bachelor of science in nursing degree program (BSN), the RN to BSN degree completion program (BSN), the master of science in nursing degree program (MSN), the master of science in nursing and master of business administration dual degree program (MSN/MBA) and the RN-MSN degree program.